TheSmartLocal – Singapore’s Leading Travel and Lifestyle Portal

 Image credit: @oliviarne via Instagram

-The Padar Island hike looks out to Komodo National Park’s iconic viewpoint of the surrounding natural landscapes.
+The Padar Island hike takes you to an iconic vantage point that offers a stunning view of the surrounding natural landscapes.
 We’d bet you’ve seen travel accounts on Instagram posting a birds-eye view from the top of the island, located 185m above sea level.

 It’s a steep but relatively easy 20- to 40-minute trek, with a cobblestone path leading all the way up.
 Once you reach the top, you’ll be rewarded with views of surrounding rock formations and islands.
 But take your time, because there are several viewpoints along the way where you can stop for some photos.